moneybutton/yours-core/README.md

 http://localhost:3040/
 ```

-The app makes use of IndexedDB in a browser.
-Each "domain" has its own
+The app makes use of IndexedDB and Web RTC in a browser.
+Each "domain" has its
-IndexedDB.
-This means if you run the app on a different port, you get a
+own IndexedDB and p2p connections.
+This means if you run the app on a different
+port, it's as though you're running the app as a different person from a
-different database and p2p connections.
-This makes it easy to test the p2p
+different computer.
+This makes it easy to test the p2p properties of Datt if
-properties of Datt if you simply deliver the same app from different ports.
-To
+you simply deliver the same app from different ports.
+To facilitate this, the
-facilitate this, the ports 3040 - 3044 are all assigned to simply deliver the
+ports 3040 - 3044 are all assigned to simply deliver the app.
+So feel free to
-app.
-So feel free to open up these other ports to see the same app but with a
+open up these other ports to see the same app but with a different user,
-different user, content, and p2p connections:
+content, and p2p connections:
 ```
 http://localhost:3040/
 http://localhost:3041/